 What about an insured person who is already on claim who may have trouble accessing their normal treating doctor?

-We recognise that there is likely to be additional strain on medical services over the coming time.
-For any insured people who are already on claim, we will consider alternate methods of information collection and may continue to pay income protection benefits for a period even if medical evidence is delayed.
+- For any insured people who are already on claim, we’re using alternate methods of information collection and may continue to pay Income Insurance benefits for a period even if medical evidence is delayed.

 We would encourage anyone suffering from a health condition that could be made worse by exposure to COVID-19 to contact us to discuss our ongoing information requirements as we do not want to expose anyone to increased risk by attending hospitals or medical centres.